utsavm9/wasm-for-arduino-mbed/builds/README.md

 Starting WAMR
 fib(24) = 46368
 Destroyed WAMR Runtime
-The time taken was finding fib() was 954 milliseconds The time taken for setting up WAMR + finding fib() was 958 milliseconds
+The time taken for finding fib() was 954 milliseconds The time taken for setting up WAMR + finding fib() was 958 milliseconds
 ```